 Reproductive justice can often be left out in conversations about community care and sustainability, but a number of the Traditional Helpers & Healers micro-grant recipients are focused on work supporting pregnant women, young children, and parents.
 Can you tell us a bit more about them?
 Was there always that intention to invest in those kinds of projects?

-We believe in a post-COVID world, the essential works are traditional helpers and healers who safeguard and sustainably cultivate our medicines, as well as protect Mother Earth.
+We believe in a post-COVID world, the essential workers are traditional helpers and healers who safeguard and sustainably cultivate our medicines, as well as protect Mother Earth.
 We have funded projects who aim to give support, resources and knowledge to help pregnant families raise happy and healthy babies, and to successfully foster the parent-child relationship.

 Our intention is to invest in diverse projects that serve all in Indian country, including babies and pregnant families.
 The stages of pregnancy and bringing new life into this world involves significant changes, some that many may not be prepared or well equipped for.
 This is where these projects step in to provide much needed services.

 The Balancing the Biome Summit is all about exploring our innate interconnectedness and interdependence with nature and, ultimately, each other.
 What does interconnectedness look like in Return to the Heart?

 At R2H, our interconnectedness includes connecting Indigenous women through our sisterhood and continuing to stay connected to ourselves, our culture and the land we come from.
 Indigenous women are the center of their communities and when you help one Indigenous woman you are most likely helping not only their tribe, but their surrounding community and other sister tribes.

 So, we're now a year into the pandemic, but that hasn't stopped you.
 If anything there's more work to be done, yes?
 Return to the Heart just turned one and you're featured in the upcoming anthology "This is How We Come Back Stronger," a collection of essays edited by the Feminist Book Society.
 What else is on the horizon for 2021?